 Tuning?
 All pianos are tuned 2-4 weeks after delivery and is free with every piano purchased.
 This will be done by a qualified tuner.
-Pianos will need re-tuning between 6 & 12 months depending on use and enviroment.
+Pianos will need re-tuning between 6 & 12 months depending on use and environment.
+Tuning

 How to pay?
 We accept payment by cheque, credit & debit cards (except AMEX), bank transfer or cash.
-We also offer finance options over 9, or 18 months with a minimum 10% deposit, all finance is subject to acceptance and conditions.
+We also offer finance options, all finance is subject to acceptance and conditions.
 View our credit options.

 Are you looking for a traditional or a modern looking piano?
 Traditional looking pianos have pillars joining the keyboard to the toe.
 These pianos have castors for ease of movement and have a vertical top panel.
-Larger pianos will be traditional shape, so if you require a richer fuller sound than in general, the bigger the piano, the more power and richer tone you will get.
 Traditional pianos range from 110cm to 132cm in height.